tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/presentation-01/PITCHME.md

 @div[text-left]

-In order to change the BN multi-signature scheme into an IAS scheme, Wuille *et al.* proposed the scheme described below, which includes a fix to make the execution of the signing algorithm dependent on the message index.
+In order to change the BN multi-signature scheme into an IAS scheme, Maxwell proposed the scheme described below, which includes a fix to make the execution of the signing algorithm dependent on the message index.

 If ``$ X = g^{x_i} $`` is the public key of a specific signer and ``$ m $`` the message he wants to sign, and